Overview

 Admin Bootstrap

-admin.username/admin.password— Credentials for a temporary bootstrap admin created on first boot.
-Change the password before installing.
-After the first login, create a permanent admin account and remove the temporary one — Keycloak warns until you do.
+- After the first login, create a permanent admin account and remove the temporary one — Keycloak warns until you do.

 Backing Store

 Exactly one of the two stores must be enabled — the chart enforces this at render.postgresHA(default) — A highly available PostgreSQL cluster from the PostgreSQL Highly Available template: 3 Patroni replicas, 3 etcd replicas, and an HAProxy endpoint that routes Keycloak’s connections to the current leader.
 Do not disable the HA proxy (postgresHA.proxy.enabled) — Keycloak writes through the HAProxy leader endpoint, and the chart enforces this at render.postgres— A single-instance PostgreSQL from the PostgreSQL template, for lighter dev/test deployments.
-SetpostgresHA.enabled: falseandpostgres.enabled: true.postgresHA.postgres.*/postgres.config.*— Database credentials and database name.
+SetpostgresHA.enabled: falseandpostgres.enabled: true.postgresHA.postgres.*/postgres.credentials.*— Database credentials and database name.
 Change the password before installing.postgresHA.volumeset.capacity/postgres.volumeset.capacity— Initial volume size in GiB (minimum 10, per replica for the HA store).

 Access